ewdhp/physics/README.md

 # Classical Physics

-A comprehensive collection of classical physics topics, implementations, and educational resources.

 1. Mechanics (Start Here)
 Begin with kinematics and dynamics: motion, Newton’s laws, energy, and momentum.
 Progress to rotational motion and oscillations.